Get started

 $ pip install -e .

 That's it.
-You can verify the install by running the test suite (536 tests, takes ~15 seconds):
+You can verify the install by running the test suite (3160 tests, a couple of minutes):

 $ python -m unittest discover tests